 Fig.3.2.
-Map showing section for study area to prepare 2D cross section
+Map showing orientation of Hydrogeological cross section in NW-SE & NE-SW direction

 3.2.1 North East and South West section: The section drawn along the NE-SW parts covers a distance of ~145 kms.
-It depicts thick weathered zone in the central part of the district which underlies Kunderu River.
+It depicts thick weathered zone in the central part of the district which underlies Kunderu River and thick fracture zone of granite observed at Peapally.
 A 'U' shaped basin can be observed with high ridges on Srisailam and Peapally areas.
 The north eastern ridges are represented by high lands of meta sediments while the south westen areas have high ridges of gneissic complex.

 3.2.2 North West and South East section: The section drawn along the NW-SE parts covers a distance of ~100 kms.
-It depicts thick fractured zone in NW part.
+It depicts thick fractured zone in meta sediments at Midthur (NW part of district).
 Thick weathered zone can be observed in central-south east areas.